Key insights from the survey, analyzed by a Consultant PhD Bioinformatics, include:

 – Additional triggers included viral infections (32%) and Mast Cell Activation Syndrome/prolonged allergic reactions (26%).

 4. Satisfaction with Medical Investigations:

 – A significant 79% expressed dissatisfaction with their medical investigations.

-Spine and Brain Advocate’s CCJ Patient Experience – Summary of Patient Responses January 1, 2021 and ending December 31, 2022.
+Spine and Brain Advocate’s CCJ Patient Experience Summary, covers responses from January 1, 2021, to December 31, 2022.

 Thank you for contributing to this valuable resource, and for those with updated information, please consider sharing your experiences through the survey once again.
 Your insights drive positive change and awareness within the global community.

 To delve into more details, explore the CCJ Patient Experience Results 2022 below.